-We are excited to announce that the University of Washington has been selected as the primary development site for the 2018 United States Men ‘s National (Under-23) Rowing Team this summer.
+The University of Washington will once again be the primary development site for the United States Men ‘s National (Under-23) Rowing Team this summer.

 Lake Washington Rowing Club, founded in the late 1950s, sought to create a platform for continued development for post-collegiate rowers.Ted Frost, captain of the 1954 UW crew, explained, “After four years, a college oarsman has just reached his prime.
 We have provided no means of keeping oarsmen in competition in an area which is the natural place to furnish this country’s best rowers for international events.”